act-org/act-org.github.io/apimanager/define-service.markdown

 # Defining the API

-Service providers will be given an account to define their services and provided the url to the WSO2 API Manager publisher webapp.
+Service providers will be given an account to define their services and provided the url for each environment (dev, test, stress, prod) to the WSO2 API Manager publisher webapp.

 ![Add Service](img/define-service-add.png "Add Service")